 Predicted to be the next asbestos, mold has garnered national attention although the medical and scientific communities have not reached a conclusion about short and long term medical implications.
 Realizing the potential liability for various types of businesses, Steptoe & Johnson was the first West Virginia law firm to offer its clients, insurance companies, and trade associations free seminars about mold.
 Team members have defended mold claims and offered consultation to employers, public and private building owners/landlords, and insurance carriers about mold.
 Working with skilled scientists and certified mold inspectors, team members have counseled clients in personal injury claims, property damages, and first and third party bad faith liability.
 In 2002, the firm was selected by a national company to create and host several mold-related seminars in West Virginia.

 Team members have represented companies that sold silica-containing products and manufacturers of protective equipment.
 Like asbestos, silica claims are being filed on an individual and mass tort basis in West Virginia.
 The same plaintiffs' law firms, historically active in asbestos litigation, are now moving into silica litigation and are routinely trying to use the same tactics and approaches used in the asbestos arena.
 In 2002, Steptoe & Johnson was selected by a client to be national counsel for silica litigation pending in Mississippi, South Dakota, Oregon, Texas, California, and West Virginia.

-- Experienced in toxic tort litigation, including groundwater contamination, and Clear Water Act citizen suits
+- Experienced in toxic tort litigation, including groundwater contamination, and Clean Water Act citizen suits

-- Defend clients and insurance companies in various toxic and mass tort claims arising from allegations of chemical exposure, natural events (flooding, landslides) and alleged violations of various environmental and mining laws
+- Defended clients and insurance companies in various toxic and mass tort claims arising from allegations of chemical exposure, natural events (flooding and landslides) and alleged violations of various environmental and mining laws

 - Defended multi-national chemical manufacturer in claim of alleged arsenic exposure